-Agroecology on the agenda at the next Science Bar
+Agroecology on the agenda for the next Science Bar

-On April 25, starting at 8:30 p.m., the next Science Bar organized by the University of Montpellier will take place.
-For this edition, Riccardo Bommarco, professor of agricultural entomology at the Swedish University of Agricultural Sciences (SLU) in Uppsala, Sweden, Marie Gosme, agronomist and specialist in temperate agroforestry systems at INRAE, and Yves Vigouroux, director of biology research at IRD, will debate with the public on the issue of adapting agroecology to the challenges of climate change.
+On April 25, starting at 8:30 p.m., the next Science Bar event organized by the University of Montpellier will take place.
+For this edition, Riccardo Bommarco, full professor of agricultural entomology at the Swedish University of Agricultural Sciences (SLU) in Uppsala, Sweden, Marie Gosme, an agricultural researcher specializing in temperate agroforestry systems at INRAE, and Yves Vigouroux, a research director in biology at IRD, will discuss with the audience the issue of adapting agroecology to the challenges of climate change.

 A Science Bar dedicated to agroecology

 Agriculture faces two challenges: ensuring food and nutritional security and adapting to climate change while helping to mitigate its impacts.
-Climate change has multiple consequences for agriculture: extreme weather events, changes in rainfall patterns, soil structure and water resources, lower agricultural yields, loss of biodiversity, and the emergence of new pests and diseases affecting crops, humans and animals.
-In this context, adaptation refers to the ability of a system to adjust and adapt.
-It therefore encompasses all measures taken to reduce the vulnerability of natural and human systems to the actual or expected effects of climate change.
+The consequences of climate change on agriculture are manifold: the occurrence of extreme weather events, changes in rainfall patterns, soil structure, and water resources, declining crop yields, loss of biodiversity, and the emergence of new pests and diseases affecting crops, humans, and animals.
+In this context, adaptation refers to a system’s capacity to adjust and adapt.
+It thus encompasses all measures taken to reduce the vulnerability of natural and human systems to the actual or expected effects of climate change.

-To discuss this topic of science and society, three multidisciplinary experts will answer questions from the audience:
+To discuss this topic at the intersection of science and society, three multidisciplinary experts will answer questions from the audience:

-• Riccardo Bommarco, Professor of Agricultural Entomology at the Swedish University of Agricultural Sciences (SLU) in Uppsala, Sweden.
-He holds a PhD in Agronomy and specializes in Entomology.
-He is also a Professor of Ecology.
-Visiting scientist at MAK'IT – University of Montpellier.
+• Riccardo Bommarco, full professor of agricultural entomology at the Swedish University of Agricultural Sciences (SLU) in Uppsala, Sweden.
+He holds a Ph.D. in agronomy with a specialization in entomology and is also a professor of ecology.
+Visiting scientist at MAK’IT – University of Montpellier.

-• Marie Gosme, agricultural researcher specializing in temperate agroforestry systems at the French National Research Institute for Agriculture, Environment, and Food (INRAE Occitanie-Montpellier) – UMR AbSys (biodiversified agrosystems).
+• Marie Gosme, an agricultural researcher specializing in temperate agroforestry systems at the National Research Institute for Agriculture, the Environment, and Food in Montpellier (INRAE Occitanie-Montpellier) – UMR AbSys (biodiverse agrosystems).

-• Yves Vigouroux, Director of Biology Research, Director of the Diversity, Adaptation, and Plant Development (Diade) Joint Research Unit at the French National Research Institute for Sustainable Development (IRD).
+• Yves Vigouroux, research director in biology and director of the UMR Plant Diversity, Adaptation, and Development (Diade) at the French National Research Institute for Sustainable Development (IRD).

 Practical information: